 Being a good guest means more than just agreeing to bring the potato salad — it also means bringing a serving spoon or two.
-Ask your host if you should bring any extra platters or serving bowls, but the serving utensils are almost always a helpful item to bring along.
+Serving utensils are almost always a helpful item to bring along, and you can ask your host if you should bring any other extra platters or serving bowls.

-2. Know how long food can safely stay out.
+2. Know how long your dish can safely stay out.

 Let's not forget food safety.
-This is an important point to always keep in mind, but especially so when food will be sitting out in the hot summer months.
+This is an important point to always keep in mind — especially when food will be sitting out in the hot summer months.
 Let your host know if your dish requires any space in the fridge or if it needs to be heated upon arrival or served over ice.

 Don't count on knowing the food allergies and dietary restrictions of everyone at the party.
 If you do, great; if not, that's okay.
-Alert the host to any ingredients, like nuts, shellfish, soy, and dairy, that have food allergy potential.
-On the flip side, it's also helpful to mention if your dish is vegetarian, vegan, gluten-free, or dairy-free.
+Alert the host to any ingredients, like nuts, shellfish, soy, and dairy, that guests could possibly be allergic to.
+It's also helpful to mention if your dish is vegetarian, vegan, gluten-free, or dairy-free.

 5. Bring ice with those drinks.

 Did you agree to bring beer, soda, or wine to this weekend's cookout?
-If you're packing a cool beverage, bring an extra bag of ice along.
+That's pretty cool of you.
+Now, don't forget to pick up a bag of ice, too.
 Between keeping drinks cold in the cooler, to extra for filling glasses, ice goes fast at any party.
-Be a hero, and bring an extra bag of ice.
+Be the hero!